 For most individuals, 50-minute sessions feel like the right amount of time.
 Shorter or longer sessions may be arranged on a case-by-case basis.
-For most couples, I strongly recommend 75-minute sessions, as this gives each partner the opportunity to express themselves and feel heard.
+For most couples, especially in early sessions, I strongly recommend 75-minute sessions, as this gives each partner the opportunity to express themselves and feel heard.
 I don't want the session to feel like it ends abruptly before the conversation feels resolved!
 For some couples and at some stages, 50-minute sessions may be enough time.
 We can discuss and decide together what is best for you.

-For most people, I recommend coming weekly for the first few weeks to gain some momentum, followed by bi-weekly sessions until you feel like you've achieved what you were hoping to, perhaps followed by monthly or as-needed sessions to sustain and reinforce gains or to process unexpected challenges.
+For most people, I recommend coming weekly for the first few weeks to gain some momentum, followed by bi-weekly sessions until you feel like you've achieved what you were hoping to, perhaps followed by monthly or as-needed sessions to sustain and reinforce gains or to process new challenges.

 In general, I hope and expect that you'll come away from each session with something of value, and that ongoing sessions can continue to be beneficial.
 Some people love coming to therapy and see it as an essential part of their wellness, while for others it feels more like a chore.
 I support you in finding the path that's right for you.